iluvjava/Maths/Notebook 2.0/AMATH 584 (Numerical Linear Algbra)/QR Decomposition/HS Reflector.md

 ---
 ### **Introduction**

-Given a vector $x$ in $\mathbb{C}^n$, and we want to transform the vector onto another vector say $s$ using the hyperplane separating between $s$, $v$ while at the same time producing the matrix for such a transformation.

-In general, we are looking for the matrix which performs a reflection transformation on vectors in $\mathbb{C}^n$ where, and the plane of reflection is the hyperplane separating the vector $x$ and $y$ where these 2 vectors are not co-linear and the vector $y$ is also **unitary** (complex modulus is 1)
+HS reflector stands for Householder Reflectors, it's a unitary complex rank one matrix that transform the vector $x$ into $y$ by reflecting the vector $x$ using the separating hyperplane between them.
+There are infinitely such hyperplanes for the 2 vectors in the complex case, and in the real case, there are 2.

 Let vector $v = y - x$.
 Then, the hyperplane that is separating these 2 vector $x$, $y$ will be orthogonal to $v$.

-Firstly, perform a projection of $v$ onto the orthogonal subspace hyperplane, which is the vector $v$; which is given by:
+Firstly, orthogonally project $x$ onto the vector $v$, $v$ is the subspace orthogonal to the separating hyper plane between $x, y$.

 $$x - x\left(\frac{vv^H}{v^Hv}\right)$$

-However, if we go 2 times the distance on the direction of $v$, then the vector $v$ is going to meet the vector $y$.
+If we go 2 times the distance on the direction of $v$, then the vector $v$ is going to meet the vector $y$.
 This is by basic triangle geometry, which is given by the expression:

 $$x - 2x\left(\frac{vv^H}{v^Hv}\right)$$

-Which is essentially another project onto the vector $y$, which is also a reflector the hyperplane separating the vector $x$ and $y$, which is:
+Which is essentially another project onto the vector $y$, which is also a reflector the hyperplane separating the vector $x$ and $y$, given as:

 $$
 \left (I - 2\frac{vv^H}{v^Hv} \right)
 $$

-And this is the orthogonal project.

 Illustration:

 ![](HS_Reflector%201.jpeg)

+Vector on the hyper plane gets reflected to zero, and vector orthognal to thehyper plan stays unchanged after the transformation, therefore this is a rank one unitary transformation.

 ---
 ### **Properties and Facts**